 The intention of course it that the keys in the above figures would be connected to a Raspberry pi 0 attaced to the mounting board in the position shown.

 So far I have not sourced the mounting plates and I only have the Cy-Key electronics to connect the keys to.
-I found that the Cherry key switch would firmly wedge into a 21mm diameter hole.
+I found that the Cherry key switch would firmly wedge into a 21mm diameter hole in the MDF board.
 I have connected the keys with a length of ribbon cable terminated with an insulation displacement connector which can plug into it’s opposite mounted on the electronics board.